6.3.6 Authorised representatives

 Interpreters & telephone assistance services

-DHS uses interpreters and telephone assistance services to help communicate with parents and carers in the child support scheme, where appropriate.
-Such services do not involve representation, but enable DHS to better communicate with the parents and carers with whom it deals.
-DHS must be satisfied that any interpreter or translator is only relaying the conversation between DHS and the person, and not interposing their own views or altering the information.
+Services Australia may use interpreters and telephone assistance services to help communicate with parents and carers in the child support scheme.
+Such services do not involve representation, but enable Services Australia to better communicate with parents and carers.
+Services Australia must be satisfied that any interpreter or translator is only relaying the conversation between Services Australia and the person, and not interposing their own views or altering the information.

-Where the National Relay Service or Telephone Interpreter Service is used, translation only will occur.
-Where, for example, a parent wants a relative or friend to act as their translator, and it is clear that more than mere translation is occurring, DHS will treat that person as a representative and require specific authorisation from the parent.
+Where the National Relay Service (NRS) or Telephone Interpreter Service is used, translation only will occur.
+Where, for example, a parent wants a relative or friend to act as their translator, and it is clear that more than mere translation is occurring, Services Australia will treat that person as a representative and require specific authorisation from the parent.

-A DHS staff member contacted by a parent using the NRS should initially note the name of the NRS operator and time of the call.
+A Services Australia staff member contacted by a parent using the NRS should initially note the name of the NRS operator and time of the call.
 The staff member should then proceed to establish proof of identity of the caller in the usual manner.
-Similarly, where a staff member needs to contact a parent who uses NRS, DHS will call the NRS, and ask for the call to be relayed to the parent.
+Similarly, where a staff member needs to contact a parent who uses NRS, Services Australia will call the NRS, and ask for the call to be relayed to the parent.
 Proof of identity procedures should then be followed once the parent has accepted the communication mode.

-The Telephone Interpreter Service (TIS) is another service that DHS and parents use to help communicate.
-Providing the parent has given the staff member consent to use the TIS to communicate and can satisfy the proof of identity requirements, DHS will deal with the parent through the TIS as though dealing with the parent directly.
+The Telephone Interpreter Service (TIS) is another service that Services Australia and parents use to help communicate.
+Providing the parent has given the staff member consent to use the TIS to communicate and can satisfy the proof of identity requirements, Services Australia will deal with the parent through the TIS as though dealing with the parent directly.